Tensor 600X Technology Demonstrator

 The company says their aircraft can easily be used for urban air mobility, cargo delivery, air taxi service, search and rescue operations, for example and can handle many jobs which helicopters, airplanes and eVTOLs can perform but with less cost, no eVTOL regulation hurdles to jump through and with a quieter noise footprint.

 Fraundorfer Aeronautics goal is to have the two (2) seat Tensor 600X in production by the end of 2020 and the six (6) seat Tensor in production around 2024-2025.
+The company also hopes to launch the next vehicle in the series, the Tensor 800X, by the end of 2023.

 - Aircraft: Gyrocopter capable of using multiple energy sources, including all-electric capability